Advancing Health Care Through IT

 Prior experience in health care and understanding of relational databases.
 IT professionals are encouraged to participate, but prior coursework in U.S. health care or basic medical terminology is recommended.

-For students without a strong clinical and/or health background, we recommend completing Introduction to US Healthcare.
+For students without a strong clinical and/or health background, we recommend some preparatory study.

 The Health Informatics certificate is earned upon the successful completion of six courses (four required and two elective) with at least a "B" average in program coursework.
 Applying coursework toward a certificate also requires a grade of "C" or better in each course.